melihayyildiz/auth-service/README.md

-# auth-service
+# Auth Service

-This service caters to user-create and login use cases
+This service caters to user-create and login use cases.

+## Postman Collection
-You can use Login and Signup requests on the attached postman file (Melih-v1.postman_collection.json), located under root directory
+You can use the Login and Signup requests provided in the attached Postman file (`Melih-v1.postman_collection.json`), located under the root directory.

+## Default Port
 Default Port: 8081

+## Swagger
-Also, swagger is available on http://localhost:8081/swagger-ui/index.html
+Swagger is available on [http://localhost:8081/swagger-ui/index.html](http://localhost:8081/swagger-ui/index.html)

+## API Version
-Api version is v1, and it is provided by Accept header "application/vnd.melih.api.v1+json"
+Api version is v1, and it is provided by the Accept header `application/vnd.melih.api.v1+json`.

+## Locales
-There are 2 locales, Turkish and English(default).
-If you want to change the locale, simply add Locale(en or tr) header to your requests.
+There are 2 locales: Turkish and English (default).
+To change the locale, simply add a `Locale` header to your requests with values `en` or `tr`.

+## Built-in Roles
-There are 2 built-in roles, which are created automatically on roles table via data.sql in resource folder.
-To create seller, simply set roleId = 1 on the signup request body.
-For creating buyer, you should set it to 2
+There are 2 built-in roles, automatically created on the roles table via `data.sql` in the resource folder.
+- To create a seller, set `roleId = 1` on the signup request body.
+- To create a buyer, set it to `2`.

+## Successful Login
-Successfull login responds with signed JWT token, which can be used on auction service requests.
+A successful login responds with a signed JWT token, which can be used on auction service requests.

+## H2 Database
-H2 database is available on http://localhost:8081/h2-console/  via username:sa and password:password
+H2 database is available on [http://localhost:8081/h2-console/](http://localhost:8081/h2-console/) with the following credentials:
+- Username: sa
+- Password: password